More a patchwork of ‘villages’ than a city, Bristol makes a fabulously vibrant weekend away.

 Do: Remember your camera or make sure you’ve plenty of charge on your phone – this is one of Bristol’s best spots to snap Clifton Suspension Bridge.

-Read next: The Boutique Art House B&B Review
+Where to stay in Bristol: The Boutique Art House B&B Review